Storage will always be limited and managing this is a life skill we want students to learn.

 To assist in providing a smooth start for your child, please ensure all of the apps and iBooks are installed prior to the end of January.

-Yes, students are allowed to have their own digital content (ie apps, music etc), space permitting, and as long as it’s age appropriate, in line with college values and the law and isn’t interfering with their learning.
-The iPad used at school is primarily for learning and should always have the required college apps installed at all times.
+Yes, students can have their own digital content (ie apps, music etc), space permitting, and if it’s age appropriate, in line with college values and the law and isn’t interfering with their learning.
+The iPad used at school is primarily for learning and should always have the required college apps installed.

 It is very important and expected.
 Even the most diligent student can make mistakes.
 There are many cases available and the best cases cover both the back and front of the iPad.
 We recommend that you look at and compare cases to arrive at your decision.